carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 TODO

-Now note that inside `PeekAtTopOfStack` we don't know anything about `StackType.ElementType`, so we can't perform any operations on values of that type, other than pass them to `Stack` methods.
+Now note that inside the `PeekAtTopOfStack` function from the example in the ["associated types" section](#associated-types), we don't know anything about `StackType.ElementType`, so we can't perform any operations on values of that type, other than pass them to `Stack` methods.
 We can define an interface that has an associated type constrained to satisfy an interface (or any